-We’ve discussed everything you need to know about mortgage leads into 2 podcast episodes.
+We’ve discussed everything you need to know about mortgage leads in the following 2 podcast episodes.

 Listen to part 1 of the “Advisers Assemble” legendary Mortgage Leads podcast episode below… (if you’re more of a reader we’ve tried to summarise each point further down too).